 - However, it is recommended for most patients to receive a series of 2-3 treatments spaced about 6-8 weeks apart.
 For patients with deep wrinkles, advanced photo-aging, stretch marks, or acne scars, it is recommended to receive 6-8 sessions at 6-week intervals.

 What is PRP?

-- Platelet rich plasma, also known as “PRP”, is a component of your blood that is used for its beneficial growth factors and collagen production.
-Platelets are very small cells in your blood that are involved in the clotting and and healing process.
+- Platelet-rich plasma, also known as “PRP,” is a component of your blood that is used for its beneficial growth factors and collagen production.
+Platelets are very small cells in your blood that are involved in the clotting and healing process.
 When PRP is injected into the damaged area, it causes mild inflammation that then triggers a healing cascade.
-PRP contains the patients’ own growth factors (platelet derived growth factors) which stimulate rejuvenation and healing of collagen.
-As the collagen matures it begins to shrink causing tightening and strengthening of the damaged area.
-When treating aged, injured, or sun damaged tissue, PRP can induce remodeling of the tissue to a healthier, younger state.
+PRP contains the patients’ growth factors (platelet-derived growth factors) that stimulate rejuvenation and the healing of collagen.
+As the collagen matures, it begins to shrink, causing tightening and strengthening of the damaged area.
+When treating aged, injured, or sun-damaged tissue, PRP can induce remodeling of the tissue to a healthier, younger state.
 A minimum of 4 to 6 vials of blood is typically required to extract the proper amount of PRP needed for treatment.

-- In cosmetic procedures, physicians traditionally use a classic, rigid, sharp tipped needle to inject solution.
-Unfortunately, such needles tend to induce pain and cause bruising necessitating increased recovery time.
+- In cosmetic procedures, physicians traditionally use a classic, rigid, sharp-tipped needle to inject the solution.
+Unfortunately, such needles tend to induce pain and cause bruising, thus necessitating increased recovery time.

-- The Magic Needle ® is a flexible cannula that has a blunt tip.
-The blunt tip reduces pain of injection and won’t cause bruising because it doesn’t penetrate through blood vessels This needle is used to inject PRP under the skin into specific areas (ie. cheek bones and forehead.
+- The microneedling device that we use is a flexible cannula that has a blunt tip.
+The blunt tip reduces the pain of injection and won’t cause bruising because it doesn’t penetrate through blood vessels.
+This needle is used to inject PRP under the skin into specific areas (i.e., cheekbones and forehead.
 This needle design provides better application and reduces recovery time.